Programming & Data Processing

 const title = doc.querySelector('title').textContent;

-• regexr.com: Visual matching with cheat sheet reference
+• regexr.com: Good visual matcher with a built-in cheat sheet

-• RegExr VS Code extension: Test regex directly in your editor
+• RegExr VS Code extension: Lets you test patterns without leaving your editor

-Use regex patterns to find and replace text in bulk
+Search and replace text in bulk using regex patterns

 Try Tool →